 (q) Is parked in a manner that has the potential to cause harm to members of the University community, or damage to University property or other property;

-(r) Is deemed by the University President, or his designee, to require removal.
+(r) Is deemed by the University President, or designee, to require removal.

 (2) Any and all charges against the vehicle, including the immobilization fee, must be satisfied prior to the vehicle being released from impound.
 Wrecker services removing vehicles from the University are entitled to payment as authorized by applicable Florida Statutes and Municipal Ordinances.